-FIFA World Cup Bet
+World Cup Football Betting

 The FIFA World Cup is one of the biggest sporting events in the world, and is arguably an even greater spectacle than the Olympic Games.
 It is certainly on par with the world’s oldest and most prestigious sporting gathering in terms of global television audiences, thanks to the fact that soccer is universally recognised as the ‘world game’, that is, more people play it than any other sport.